Antfood/crawler/README.md

         ./build.sh --release

-Compiles and copy the binary to the root of the `Dropbox (Antfood, LLC)`.
+Compiles and copy the binary to `Dropbox (Antfood, LLC)/ANTFOOD WORLDWIDE/`.